Instructor: Gary Burt

 - You must show a photo ID for the Mid-term and Final Exams.

 - I do not tolerate cheating in any form.
-Copying from anyone else
+Copy from any one

 is cheating.
-Likewise, copying from a boo Likewise, copying from a book any any assignment
+Likewise, copying from a book any any assignment

 is cheating!
 You must do your own work.